 Correction dose will be calculated according to the '100' rule (29).
 Participants will be managed as per local treatment protocols.
-Insulin doses will be titrated according to home blood glucose readings by the diabetes research nurse who will be in contact with families on a daily basis for the first two weeks, on a weekly basis for the first month, and thereafter on a monthly basis, or more frequently according to participant need.
+Insulin doses will be titrated according to home blood glucose readings, as per local routine clinical advice.
+The diabetes clinical team will be in contact with families to support insulin dose titration adjustment according to participant need.
 Telephone contact will also be an opportunity for the diabetes research nurse to provide support and education regarding the management of TIDM.
 The frequency of telephone contact with their local clinical service will be logged.
 All participants and their parents will also have 24 hour telephone access for support and advice throughout the study as is standard practice.
 Participants on CSII treatment will also have 247 access to the pump manufacturer's helpline for assistance for technical problems relating to the pump.